ells101/codingnotes/rubynuggets.md

 - In the last bit of code, .max simply returns whatever is the highest value, var1-var2 or 0.

-- .map method is great when you want to construct an array from an "enumerable".
+- The .map method is great when you want to construct an array from an "enumerable".
 You can use .map on anything that Ruby includes in the enumerable module. e.g. You can call .map on: ranges, arrays, hashes and more!

 >(1..5).map { |n| n**2 } # returns [1, 4, 9, 16, 25]
 >{ name: "John", age: 30 }.map { |k, v| "#{k}: #{v}" } # returns ["name: John", "age: 30"]